Scottish Aviation Between the Wars: Clubs, Carriers, and Civil Routes - Enhanced Edition

 Empire Air Day represented Britain's celebration of aviation achievements and demonstration of military aviation capabilities.
 Stainforth's Spitfire flight from Netherhavon to Ross and Cromarty demonstrated the Spitfire's range and performance capabilities while celebrating Scottish aviation heritage.
 This flight, occurring just months before war began, symbolized the transition from inter-war aviation to wartime operations, demonstrating how inter-war development had prepared Britain for wartime demands.

-The comprehensive documentation of Stainforth's flight and biography ensures that this remarkable pilot's achievements are properly preserved.
 His death in a Beaufighter during wartime operations demonstrates the continuity between inter-war aviation and wartime service, with pilots trained during the inter-war period serving in combat operations.
-The comprehensive documentation of Stainforth's story ensures that the human dimension of inter-war aviation is properly preserved.

 Comparison with Contemporaries: Scottish Aviation in Context